Things To Do For Free or Cheap In Las Vegas

 Bellagio Botanical Gardens

-It's free to enter the beautiful Botanical Garden show, they change the display for summer, harvest and the holidays.
+It's free to enter the beautiful Bellagio Botanical Garden, they change the display for summer, harvest and the holidays.

 Fall of Atlantis at Caesars Forumn Shops

 The show features a 20-foot winged dragon, fire and talking statues.
 You can watch the live performance at the Forum Shops every hour on the hour.
-At the Caesars resort, there is also a huge aquarium with 300 saltwater fish.
+At the Caesars Palace Hotel, there is also a huge aquarium with 300 saltwater fish.

 Fremont Street Experience

-If you visit Downtown Vegas on the evening you will experience a bustling atmosphere, with live music being played on stage and a fantastic LED light display on the canopy, see my post here for more photos.
+If you visit Downtown Vegas on the evening you will experience a bustling atmosphere on Fremont Street, with live music being played on stage and a fantastic LED light display on the canopy.

 Flamingo Wildlife Habitat